-Erin Petuha decided in Year 10 that she wanted to do a job that would help to protect our environment.
+I decided in Year 10 that I wanted a job that would help to protect the environment.

-As a Consents Officer, Erin’s job is to evaluate requests from people who want to carry out some kind of activity that affects the environment, people, and resources.
-Most of the resource consent applications she deals with are to do works in streams and rivers or to take and use groundwater to irrigate crops.
+As a Consents Officer, my job is to evaluate requests from people who want to carry out some kind of activity that affects the environment, people, and resources.
+Most of the resource consent applications I deal with are to do works in streams and rivers or to take and use groundwater to irrigate crops.

-For each application, Erin uses engineering and/or science technical information to assess the effects of the activity.
-She writes a report explaining her evaluation of its environmental impact and the restrictions that need to be applied to the proposed activity in order to protect the environment, now and in the future, then writes a document for the applicant listing those restrictions they must follow.
+I use engineering and/or science technical information to assess the effects of each activity.
+Then I write a report explaining my evaluation of its environmental impact and the restrictions that need to be applied to the proposed activity in order to protect the environment, now and in the future.
+Finally I write a document for the applicant listing those restrictions they must follow.

-“And with my qualifications and experience I could work in a number of places in New Zealand and overseas.”
+With my qualifications and experience I could work in a number of places in New Zealand and overseas.

 Posted May 2012